We chat to Charlotte from Rugbytots Lincolnshire, who tells us about why your child will love taking part in their classes…

 Confidence is a recurring theme in Rugbytots.
 Not only is confidence grown by achievement – it also comes from being supported and encouraged while being introduced to new environments and surroundings, new people, new routine, and new activity.

-Rugbytots provides valuable time for children to engage and connect with others of the same age, as well as adults outside their family – the beginning of teamwork!
+Rugbytots provides valuable time for children to engage and connect with others of the same age, as well as adults outside their family – the beginning of teamwork and feeling part of a team!
 Cooperation, relationship building, and communication are all essential parts of life.

 The enjoyment of achievement is a beautiful thing.
-Seeing the glow of pride and satisfaction in a child (and their parent or carer) when the ball is kicked over the posts for the first time is unforgettable!
+Seeing the glow of pride and satisfaction in a child (and their grown up) when the ball is kicked over the posts for the first time is unforgettable!
 And that thrill of achievement builds confidence and self-esteem which is carried forward in other parts of life.

 Rugbytots activities are designed to help children learn about problem solving in a very practical way.
-The process of learning a skill, and using that skill to – for example, score a try – provides an opportunity to build connections in the thought process without realising it is happening, and while having fun.
+The process of learning a skill, and using that skill – for example, holding the ball in two hands or kicking a ball from a cone – provides an opportunity to build connections in the thought process without realising it is happening, and while having fun.

 How does Rugbytots achieve all of this?